i5heu/GoQueueBench/README.md

 ## Benchmark Summary

+> I tried to to model the `Overall Score` in a way that penalizes unpredictability regarding core count and concurrency pressure.
+> Meaning: Queues must perform consistently across both low and high concurrency levels and both low and high core counts, otherwise they will be penalized in the `Overall Score`.

 ### Overall Summary
 | Implementation              | Overall Score | Throughput Light Load | Throughput Heavy Load | Throughput Average | Stability Ratio | Homogeneity Factor | Uncertainty | Total Tests |
 |-----------------------------|---------------|-----------------------|-----------------------|--------------------|-----------------|--------------------|-------------|-------------|